jaflores10/nfirs-data-pipeline/README.md

 NFIRS data may be obtained [here](https://www.fema.gov/about/openfema/data-sets/fema-usfa-nfirs-annual-data).

 ## ⛓️ Relation Diagram
-Below is the relation diagram of NFIRS data to understand how each piece of data links together.
+Below is the relation diagram of NFIRS data.
+The diagram allows an individual to understand how datasets link together.
 (Image courtesy of NFIRS):
 ![Relation Diagram](https://github.com/jaflores10/nfirs-data-pipeline/blob/main/nfirs_relation_diagram.JPG)

 ## 💠 Modules